life-itself/artearthtech.com/content/blog/2019-10-25-introduction-to-our-collective-blind-spots.md

 ---
-title: An Introduction to Our Collective Blind Spots
+title: An introduction to our collective blind spots
 date: 2019-10-25
 slug: introduction-to-our-collective-blind-spots
 notebook: yes